oyvholm/gitspread/README.md

     repositories.
 This allows gitspreadd to push non-fast-forward branches.
 Use with care.
 Valid values: "", "false" or "true".

+### Environment variables

+#### GITSPREAD_GIT

+To use an alternative version of git, set the $GITSPREAD_GIT environment variable to the git executable to use.
+For example:

+    export GITSPREAD_GIT=/usr/local/bin/git
+    ./gitspreadd

 Source code
 -----------